 Budget Pick #1: BougeRV 12V Refrigerators

-Solid and inexpensive 12V vanlife refrigerators.
-Available in a range of sizes from 30 quart (28L) up to 53 quart (50L).
+Solid, efficient, and inexpensive 12V vanlife refrigerators.
+Available in sizes from 34 quart (32L) up to 53 quart (50L).

 Coupon codes for Bougerv.com: